-Angelina Jolie Rumored To Have Canceled ‘Tomb Raider’ Reboot Cameo [Debunked]
+Angelina Jolie Has Not Canceled ‘Tomb Raider’ Reboot Cameo [Debunked]

 This isn’t the first fabricated story this past week about Angelina Jolie that Gossip Cop had to bust.
 The site noted that the cover story of Star stated that Angelina Jolie and Kate Hudson were having a “showdown” at the Golden Globes.
 The tabloid claims that there has been tension growing ever since Angelina Jolie found out that her ex Brad Pitt is “romancing” Kate Hudson.

 “There’s every chance the real drama won’t be onstage.
 I’ve heard that Angie is out of her mind with jealousy, and I wouldn’t be surprised if she actually seeks Kate out and angrily confronts her behind the scenes.
-But Kate is nothing if not feisty, and she could give Angie a real piece of her mind if she’s pushed!”an insider claims.”
+But Kate is nothing if not feisty, and she could give Angie a real piece of her mind if she’s pushed!” an insider claims.

 However, Gossip Cop has busted this story before it has the chance to go viral.